 LADIS: They look to Ter for solace.
 But do they remember what their great-great-grandmothers prayed for?
 Their voices.
 (He waves at tomes of ancient books) It’s all recorded here.
 People long dead still taunting us from across a page.
 “We had it all, and we wasted it.”
 What was their downfall?
-What great transgression occurred, to condemn us all to this unending silence?
+What great transgression occurred, to condemn us all to this eternal silence?

 LAHEL: Seems I’ve caught you at a bad time.

-Lahel smiles, but sees that Ladis doesn’t return the gesture.
+Lahel smiles but sees that Ladis doesn’t return the gesture.
 He sighs and shifts to look out the window as well.

 LAHEL: When we were younger you used to speak of such things with awe and wonderment.
 It’s why I even bothered to learn about it.
 But you’re bitter now, what happened?